 Breakfast at 137 Pillars House Hotel is served on a daily basis in the dining room or on the large terrace of Borneo House.
 It is inclusive with the suites.

-There is a choice of both Western and Eastern dishes and a impressive fresh pressed juices.
+There is a choice of both Western and Eastern dishes and impressive fresh-pressed juices.
 In fact, you can ask the juice bartender to mix you up your own crazy concoction from a variety of fresh tropical fruit.

 DINNER AT 137 PILLARS HOUSE HOTEL